chitranshu-b/crud-view/docs/quick-start.rst

 Any controller inheriting from ``AppController`` will automatically implement the specified actions loaded int the ``CRUD`` component configuration.
 Therefore, you can just leave your controller code empty!
+We’ll place this new controller in a file called CategoriesController.php inside the src/Controller directory.

 .. code-block:: php

     <?php
+    // src/Controller/CategoriesController.php
     namespace App\Controller;

     class CategoriesController extends AppController